benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 or thousands of domains.
-For these hosters, it may be difficult to set up the configuration server (step 1.1.) with valid TLS certificate for each of their customers, and to convince their customers to modify their root DNS specifically for autoconfig.
+For these hosters, it may be difficult to set up the configuration server (step 1.1.) with valid TLS certificate for each of their customers, and to convince their customers to modify their root DNS specifically for Autoconfig.
 On the other side, the ISPDB can only contain the hosting company and cannot know all their customers.
 To handle such domains, the protocol first needs to find the server hosting the email.